Continental Can Company Building

 The district attracted numerous high-profile businesses over the decades, including the William Wrigley Company, the Walgreen Company, Standard Sanitary, Spiegel, Westinghouse Electric, Sears Roebuck, Goldblatt’s, Procter & Gamble, Sylvania, the Glidden Company, the Oppenheimer Casing Company, Jewel Food Stores, and the Larkin Soap Company.
 While many of these businesses came and went as the district grew throughout the 20th century, one manufacturer stayed in their custom-built design for over a half-century beginning in 1920: Continental Can Company.

 Their new warehouse was designed by the CMD East’s then-district architect, Samuel Scott Joy.
 Joy, it could be argued, was the architect most responsible for defining the overall look of the CMD East, as well as the adjacent CMD Pershing Road.
 His designs were often large-scale brick warehouses with Gothic terra cotta trim.
 Joy’s buildings in the CMD East employed an imposing sense of scale and grandeur, often featured a single defining feature: a tower several floors taller than the warehouse from which it rose.
-Joy was responsible for several of these warehouses and towers in the CMD East, including the American Ever-Ready Works Building (demolished in 2015), the John Magnus Building (year of demolition unknown), and the P.A.
-Starck Piano Company Building (year of demolition unknown).
+Joy was responsible for several of these warehouses and towers in the CMD East, including the American Ever-Ready Works Building (demolished in 2015), the John Magnus Building (demolished), and the P.A.
+Starck Piano Company Building (demolished).
 Today, the Continental Can Building is the only remaining Joy-designed tower in the CMD East.

 The Continental Can Building is an exemplar of Joy’s typical warehouse design.
 It is fitted with Gothic terra cotta detailing, most notably in the window tracery found along the tower’s uppermost floor.
 Its main entrance is also of note, using heavy terra cotta details to create a surround that suggests a church or university rather than a warehouse.
 Comparisons of the building today to 1920 renderings of the structure indicate that the building was constructed as planned and has retained an incredible amount of its original architectural integrity.

 Continental Can Company remained at this site until the late 1970s.
-During its time there, Continental Can Company grew from the second largest producer of metal cans in the United States to the first.
+During this time, Continental Can Company became the largest producer of metal cans in the United States.
 They were a resilient manufacturer, expanding their business throughout the Great Depression, with a robust workforce that numbered 12,000 during the economic crisis.
 They were also a pioneer of new types of canning products, such as cap-sealed beer cans which the company claimed in 1935 would keep out “flavor-robbing light,” while still opening like a regular bottle top.
 Not only a producer of cans, Continental Can Company also manufactured paper and fiber containers, bottle caps, and can-sealing machinery that could then be leased to other businesses.

 By the early 1970s, Continental Can Company’s annual sales had risen to $2 billion and, in 1976, it was absorbed into the Continental Group, a packaging conglomerate, with other remaining operations were acquired by the Chicago-based U.S. Can Company in the 1980s.